theoriginalbit/peripheral-framework/README.md

 Installation for Users
 --------------

-If you are not a developer, you can install this framework by downloading the [current release](https://github.com/theoriginalbit/Peripheral-Framework/releases) and dropping it into your mods folder<sup>1</sup>.
+If you are not a developer, you can install this framework by downloading the [current release](https://github.com/theoriginalbit/Peripheral-Framework/releases)<sup>1</sup> and dropping it into your mods folder.

-<sup>1</sup> There aren't actually any releases yet!
-Check back later and hopefully there will.
+<sup>1</sup> There aren't actually any releases yet.

 License